Tax Tips for Gig Workers in 2021

 In order to appropriately deduct vehicle expenses, most accountants recommend one of two methods:

 - Deduct a standard rate on each “business” mile you drove in the past year.
 As long as you’ve got a good mileage tracker, this method can be easier to calculate for freelancers than the actual operating costs.
 See our mileage tracking app recommendations here.
 Deduct a standard rate for each mile driven in the course of your business and work activities.
-For miles driven in 2019, the standard mileage rate for computing deductible costs is 58 cents per mile.
 For miles driven in 2020, this rate will go down to 57.5 cents per mile.

 Keep Your Receipts